Data Centers in Bamberg

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Bamberg as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network links to the primary German interconnection hub in Frankfurt.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Bamberg as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via private network links to the primary interconnection hub in Frankfurt.

-Bare Metal: Bare metal server options are available in the region, often deployed from nearby major markets.
-Providers like IONOS and OVHcloud can service deployments in the area.
+Bare Metal: Bare metal server options are available from providers that can service secondary German markets.
+Options from providers like IONOS and OVHcloud can provide dedicated compute capacity in the region.

 Power Analysis